jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 == Sample size justification

-The sample size of this study is predetermined by the original study design of the SAFE Children study.
+The sample size of this study is predetermined by the original study design of the SAFE children study.
 The original study included a total of $N = 424$ children in the first wave.
-A complete assessment of the Youth Self Report (YSR) and Child Behavior Checklist (CBCL) was carried out only in wave 10 and 11.
+A complete assessment of the Youth Self Report (YSR) and Child Behavior Checklist (CBCL) was carried out only in the 10th and 11th wave.
 Other waves included only partial assessments of the instruments.
 Because of this, we only use the data of the 10th and 11th wave for the current study.

 == Participant recruitment, selection, and compensation

 The prevention program of the SAFE children study targeted families based on their residence in high-risk neighborhoods in Chicago, rather than on individual characteristics.
 These neighborhoods were characterized by high rates of poverty, crime and resource deprivation @tolan2004.
 The study aimed to recruit families with children in the transition from kindergarten to first grade.
 A total of seven elementary schools were selected to participate based on these criteria.
 All parents of those identified schools were contacted and invited to participate in the study.
-A total of 507 families were deemed eligible based on of their residence within the designated neighborhood boundaries of the children's schools.
+A total of 507 families were deemed eligible based of their residence within the designated neighborhood boundaries of the children's schools.
 Of these, 424 families (84%) agreed to participate in the study and completed baseline assessment @tolan2016.
 No weighting or stratification was applied to the sample.

 == Handling of participant drop-out

 To our knowledge, the primary investigators did not implement any specific procedure to handle participant drop-out during the course of the longitudinal study.
 However, they reported no significant differences in demographic characteristics in the attrition rates for the first five waves for both intervention and control group @tolan2004.
-According to the metadata provided on ICPSR, the response rates for parents and children at wave 10 were $72.%$ and $75.0%$, respectively.
-For the 11th wave, the response rates response rates were $73.6%$ for the parents and $74.1%$ for the children.
+According to the metadata provided on ICPSR, the response rates for parents and children in the 10th wave were $72.%$ and $75.0%$, respectively.
+For the 11th wave, the response rates were $73.6%$ for the parents and $74.1%$ for the children.

 == Masking of participants and researchers